-Initial position for learning the chin tuck: lying on your back, knees bent with a towel rolled up under your head as shown so that the thickest part is under the base of your head.
+- The best initial position for learning the chin tuck is by lying on your back, knees bent with a towel rolled up under your head as shown so that the thickest part is under the base of your head.

-Action: Tuck your chin in causing a fattening of the neck and a downward pressure to be applied to the rolled towel at the base of your neck.
+- Apply downward pressure to the rolled towel at the base of your neck.

-- place your tongue on the top of your mouth and keep your teeth apart.
-This will help relax the jaw and only utilise the muscles we want, deep in your neck.
+- Place your tongue on the top of your mouth and keep your teeth apart.
+This will help relax the jaw and only utilize the muscles we want, deep in your neck.